zytedata/sctools/README.md

 pnpm watch
 ```

-It could take a when running for the first time.
+It could take a while running for the first time.

 In another terminal: